LWHSTechnicalArts/codeForSoundPythonChallenge/README.md

-# codeForSoundPythonChallenge
+# Code for Sound | Collaborative Python Challenges
-data structures and algorithms challenges in Python | Code for Sound
+data structures and algorithms challenges in Python, based on real sound and music computing problems